suprithguk/chipAssessment/README.md

 ### Important Files/Folders
-package.json - Readable information about the project, author, dependencies etc,.

-cypress.config.ts - To add cypress specific configurations if any\
+package.json - Readable information about the project, author, dependencies etc,. cypress.config.ts - To add cypress specific configurations if any\
 Jenkinsfile - To import and run the test cases in Jenkins CI/CD platform.
 Its just a sample file and not tested.
 Usually this becomes the entry point to the project.\
 support/e2e.ts - To import all required global configuration\
 support/commands.ts - Reusable commands to keep test cases short and readable\
 support/apiUtils.ts - Reusable utilities to mock server responses\
 screenshots/ - To store screenshots taken during the testing\
 reports/html/index.html - HTML report to view the status in browser.
 This is created by cypress-mochawesome-reporter post every run.
 Overwrites the previous report.\
 fixtures/ - Contains files in .csv or .json format to import as test data to later use in your test cases.\
 fixtures/products.json - Contains brand, product and category information to search and assert in the browser\
 e2e/weatherApi.cy.ts - Test case file for all positive and negative scenarios\
 e2e/mockTests.cy.ts - Mock test cases which use the apiTests.ts utils file\
 downloads/ - Location to store any downloaded data during your testing\

+### CI/CD with Jenkins
+To run the code in CI/CD, copy the content of the Jenkinsfile in the repo and create a Pipeline job in a Jenkins instance and paste the copied content to the script section.
+This job will clone the repo, install pre requisites, run the tests and generate reports. \

 ### Reporting
 html reports are generated when you run the spec files through command line at: